-The Micron Campus would comprise approximately 1,400 acres, consisting of the enlarged WPCP parcel studied in the 2021 SGEIS along with additional contiguous acreage acquired or to be acquired by OCIDA.
-Each Fab is expected to cover approximately 1.2 million sf of land and contain approximately 600,000 sf of cleanroom space1, 290,000 sf of cleanroom support space2, and 250,000 sf of administrative space.
-Each set of two Fabs will be supported by approximately 470,000 sf of central utility buildings3, 200,000 sf of warehouse space, and 200,000 sf of product testing space4 housed in separate buildings.
-The Micron Campus will also have ancillary on-site electrical substations, water and wastewater treatment and storage, and industrial gas storage.
-See Figure 2 for a preliminary site plan of the proposed Micron Campus.
+The Micron Campus would comprise approximately 1,400 acres, consisting of the enlarged WPCP parcel studied in the 2021 SGEIS along with additional contiguous acreage acquired or to be acquired by OCIDA or Micron.
+Each Fab is expected to cover approximately 1.2 million sf of land and contain approximately 600,000 sf of cleanroom space, 290,000 sf of cleanroom support space, and 250,000 sf of administrative space.
+Each set of two Fabs will be supported by approximately 470,000 sf of central utility buildings, 200,000 sf of warehouse space, and 200,000 sf of product testing space housed in separate buildings.
+The Micron Campus will also have ancillary on-site electrical substations, as well as facilities for water and wastewater treatment and storage, along with industrial gas storage.
+See Figure 3 for a preliminary site plan of the proposed Micron Campus.